typedb/typedb-docs/0001-typedb/01-start/02-installation.md

 <div class="note">
 [Note]
-It may be required to restart your terminal window for the changes to environment variables to take effect.
+It may be required to restart the terminal window for the changes to environment variables to take effect.
 </div>

 ### Start